 Political stance?
 Work of art?
 Marketing campaign?
 Who cares!
 I feel the love.

 No time for a full-on walking tour?
 Don’t worry, the best use of your time (maximum art, minimum walking) would be ACDC Lane.
 It is chock full of street art, including one of my favorites (the Classic Melbourne), and tons of music-themed street art.

 Hosier Lane is probably the second most popular Melbourne Laneway around, but it’s definitely more of a rough-and-tumble place.
 When we visited, there were two guys having an altercation on the street, a group of what I assume was homeless people, and the art is much more graffiti than street art.
 You have been warned.

 Melbourne also is full of interesting interior spaces.
-The arcades are beautiful and full of interesting shops and art galleries.
+The arcades are beautiful and filled with interesting shops and art galleries.

 One of my favorite breakfasts was at White Mojo on Hardware Street.
-My breakfast was an egg and bacon roll with corn on a ink bun.
-It was HUGE and the eggs had (I think) sweet chilli sauce in them.
+My breakfast was an egg and bacon roll with corn on an ink bun.
+It was HUGE and the eggs had (I think) sweet chili sauce in them.
 Very hipster.